jesseduffield/lazygit/docs/Config.md

 3. $GIT_EDITOR
 4. $VISUAL
 5. $EDITOR
-6. vi (if found through `which vi`)
+6. $(which vi)

-Lazygit will log an error if none of these commands are non-empty.
+Lazygit will log an error if none of these options are set.

 ### Recommended Config Values